Ley789/SimpleRayTracer/Thesis/thesis.md

 image and most of them only use triangles as primitives.

-Testing every primitive in the scene for an intersection with a ray produces the correct result, but the computation time extends with each ray and each primitive.
-For complex scenes it is necessary to reduce the set of primitives that the ray could intersect.
+Testing every primitive in the scene for an intersection with a ray produces the correct result, but the computation time increases with each ray and each primitive.
+For complex scenes it is necessary to reduce the set of primitives that the ray could intersect with.
 It is common to use acceleration data structures to preserve consistency, e.g. grids and kd-trees \cite{copy}.

 ### Performance

 At the beginning of modern computer graphics only scenes with a small number of primitives were used and interactive graphic applications were not established \cite{copy}.
-Ray tracing is computationally intense and aims to simulate physical realistic behavior.
-These are part of the reasons why rasterization is the well-established rendering technique for interactive applications at the moment and ray tracing is still used rarely in this field.
+Ray tracing is computationally intense and aims to simulate physically realistic behavior.
+These are part of the reasons why rasterization is the established rendering technique for interactive applications at the moment and ray tracing is still used rarely in this field.
 However the demand for more detailed scenes, larger scenes and physical realism leads to the argument that ray tracing will outperform rasterization at some point because of the